 Award-Winning Hit and Run Accident Attorney

 The Anderson Law Firm’s founder Mark Anderson is repeatedly listed as one of the best attorneys in North Texas.
-Mark received the honor of Super Lawyer recognition by Thompson Reuters and was named Top Attorney by Fort Worth Magazine.
+Mark is consistently recognized as a Super Lawyer by Thompson Reuters and was named Top Attorney by Fort Worth Magazine.
 He is Board Certified by the Texas Board of Legal Specialization.

 Common Uninsured Motorist Accident Questions